Azure/terraform-azurerm-avm-ptn-aks-production/README.md

 <!-- BEGIN_TF_DOCS -->
 # terraform-azurerm-avm-ptn-aks-production

-### NOTE: This module follows the semantic versioning and versions prior to 1.0.0 should be consider pre-release versions.
+### NOTE: This module follows the semantic versioning and versions prior to 1.0.0 should be consider pre-release versions

 This is the Production Standard for AKS pattern module for [Azure Verified Modules (AVM)](https://azure.github.io/Azure-Verified-Modules/) library.
 This module deploys a production standard AKS cluster along with an Azure container registry.
 It is possible to provide an existing Log Analytics workspace or the module will create one for you.
 It provisions an environment sufficient for most production deployments for AKS.
 It leverages the AzureRM provider and sets a number of initial defaults to minimize the overall inputs for simple configurations.
 You can read more about our design choices in our [Tech Community Article](https://techcommunity.microsoft.com/t5/azure-for-isv-and-startups/how-to-deploy-a-production-ready-aks-cluster-with-terraform/ba-p/4122013).